WalletScrutiny/WalletScrutinyCom/_hardware/kasse.md

 ---

-{{ page.title }} is currently available for both Windows and MacOS.

 Here's a link to the official YouTube channel's [Setup Overview.](https://www.youtube.com/watch?v=1Gq9GhM1nZw) As demonstrated in the video, this device has a screen, buttons, and a secure element with a true random number generator.

+The [desktop software](https://kasseusa.com/software/) for managing the {{ page.title }} is currently available for both Windows and MacOS.

 ## Verdict